-There are many ways to find cheap flights and most people usually try to find the cheapest one when they go on holiday.
+There are many ways to find cheap flights, and most people try to find the cheapest one possible when they go on vacation.
 There are some great search engines out there like Momondo, Skyscanner, Vayama, and Mobissimo to help you, but should you always go for the cheapest flight?
 Is that always the best way to go?

 Last year, I decided to join the Oneworld network, which meant I had to join American’s frequent flier program.
-Let me tell you – I’m not a big fan of American Airlines.
-(Though, they are better than United.)
+Let me tell you—I’m not a big fan of American Airlines.
+(Though they’re better than United.)
 Their planes are old, they never have personal viewing screens, and microwaved food is a better option than what they serve in coach.
-But I fly them because my frequent flier miles transfer to their partners I love to fly – Japan Airlines, Cathay, and Qantas.
+But I fly them because my frequent flier miles transfer to their partners I love to fly—Japan Airlines, Cathay, and Qantas.

 But flying these big, international carriers rarely gets me a cheap fare.
-My flight back to America could have been two hundred dollars cheaper if I flew Aer Lingus.
-My flights around the states could have been 50% less if I flew Southwest, Air Tran, or Jetblue.
-My return flight to Europe is on Air France because I simply couldn’t justify the huge ransom American was asking and even that isn’t expensive.
+My flight back to America could have been $200 cheaper if I’d flown Aer Lingus.
+My flights around the States could have been 50% less if I’d flown Southwest, Air Tran, or JetBlue.
+My return flight to Europe is on Air France, because I simply couldn’t justify the huge ransom American was asking.

 So why do I, a budget traveler with numerous articles on flying cheaply, spend the money on such flights instead of going for the cheapest deal?
-Because when you are a frequent flier, cheap flights are not a cheap long term option.
-If you only take a couple of flights a year, going for the lowest cost is exactly what you should do.
-The length of time it would take for you to accrue miles towards a free flight could not justify the higher flight costs.
-Go cheap, save money, don’t worry about anything.
-However, if you fly a lot each year or even just a few long haul flights, then joining a frequent flier program and accruing miles makes much more sense.
+Because when you’re a frequent flier, cheap flights are not a cheap long-term option.
+If you only take a couple flights a year, going for the lowest cost is exactly what you should do.
+A free flight isn’t worth the time it would take you to accrue the miles to get it, especially considering the higher flight costs.
+Go cheap, save money, and don’t worry about miles.
+But if you fly a lot each year or take even just a few long-haul flights, joining a frequent flier program and accruing miles makes much more sense.

 - Quicker check-in